OliverVermeulen/jpaas/README.md

 # JPaaS: Jack Parow as a Service

-Random quotes from Jeff Bezos
+Random quotes from Jack Parow